dojoengine/book/src/cairo/hello-dojo.md

 In Dojo, you design your worlds using Systems and Components.
 Systems outline the logic of your world, while components signify the state.
 This powerful pattern allows you to structure your logic in a highly modular way.
 If you don't understand this yet, don't fret; we'll delve into it in detail below.

 To start, let's set up a project to run locally on your machine.
-From an empty directory, execute:
+From an empty directory, open a terminal and execute:

 ```console
 sozo init